dmitriisukhotin/AI-Image-Guesser/README.md

 # AI-Image-Guesser
 This is a simple image identifier ai model built on PyTorch.
 This model identifies whether the picture depicts a hacker or non hacker person.

+If you want to test it yourself or mess with it, make sure to apply your own paths to train and test folders.